 Today, drone technology is employed across industries, including agricultural, scientific, and recreational uses.
 In the maritime industry, drones may be used for inspection, surveillance, and photography of ships and facilities.
 Drones may even be used to deliver parts or supplies for vessels at sea.
 This technology may offer cost-effective solutions for complex or challenging tasks in the commercial marine environment.

-How are Drones Being Used in the Maritime Industry?
+How are Drones Being Used in Maritime Transport?

 - Surveillance and Security